 I know that there are some Celtic or Germanic elements to the holiday that we’ve come to embrace as Halloween.
 Which traditions are Catholic and which are not?

-There are some folks that have come to believe that there is some association of Halloween with a pagan festival called Samhein, but this is not really the case, as that pagan festival was held in the spring, not in Autumn.
+There are some folks that have come to believe that there is some association of Halloween with a pagan festival called Samhain, but this is not really the case.

 What do you think of the trend of parents boycotting Halloween on account of it being evil?
 What would you say to them if they told you such?
 Not safety or healthy concerns keeping kids indoors, but abject opposition to something believed to be satanic or terrorizing?